elfsternberg/riggedregex/README.md

 # Rigged Regular Expressions

-The two code branches contain versions of Weighted Regular Expression as described in the paper *A Play on Regular Expressions: A Functional Pearl* ([paper](http://sebfisch.github.io/haskell-regexp/regexp-play.pdf), [slides](http://sebfisch.github.io/haskell-regexp/regexp-talk.pdf)), by Sebastian Fischer, Frank Huch, and Thomas Wilke.
-The Haskell version is faithful to the paper, and is more or less what's presented in the paper, entered by hand (as that's pretty much the only way anything gets into my brain these days).
-The Rust version is a port of the Haskell version, inefficiencies and all, in order to see what it takes to take academic results and reimplement them in what is presented as a "systems" language.
+The two main code branches, the `rust` and `haskell` branches, contain versions of Weighted Regular Expression as described in the paper *A Play on Regular Expressions: A Functional Pearl* ([paper](http://sebfisch.github.io/haskell-regexp/regexp-play.pdf), [slides](http://sebfisch.github.io/haskell-regexp/regexp-talk.pdf)), by Sebastian Fischer, Frank Huch, and Thomas Wilke.
+The early Haskell versions are faithful to the paper, and are more or less what's presented in the paper, entered by hand (as that's pretty much the only way anything gets into my brain these days).
+The Rust versions are a ports of the Haskell version, inefficiencies and all, in order to see what it takes to take academic results and reimplement them in what is presented as a "systems" language.

 The paper uses the term "weighted" to describe the post-processing they do with an algebraic construct known as a